blues/sparrow-reference-web-app/README.md

 ### Routing

 The Web App receives data from Notehub through a _Route_ created on Notehub.io and targeting the Web App.
+To set up your own route you’ll need to complete the following two steps.

 1. [Create a tunnel to a server running the reference app.](#create-a-tunnel-to-a-server-running-the-reference-app)
    - Running the tunnel allows your local copy of the reference app to be accessible on the public internet.
 This is necessary for Notehub to route events to your local setup.